Task Manager

 Task Manager Widgetback to top

 Task Manager contains a sweet widget to monitor memory usage, fast kill task or launch application when click widget.
-Please have a look at blue box in following picture:
+Please have a look at yellow box in following picture:

 The widget contains the value of current available memory size.
 If you want this widget to display on your phone desktop, just follow the standard steps to add a new android widget:

-By default, this widget refresh every 10 seconds, but if you concern the battery usage, you can choose refresh interval in perference page as you wish from following values:
+By default, this widget refresh every 10 seconds, but if you concern the battery usage, you can choose refresh interval in preference page as you wish from following values:

 When you click this widget on desktop, you can choose from two actions to trigger: